The Underwriting Process – What Will They Evaluate?

 Protect Your Credit With These Seven Effective Tips

-In the current economic climate, credit is more important than ever in the process of lender decision-making.
-Unfortunately, credit is also more vulnerable than ever to being stolen, tampered with, or breached due to the widespread accessibility of the Internet and significant advances in modern technology.
+In the current economic climate, credit is more important than ever in lender decision-making.
+Advancements in technology have made credit more susceptible than ever to theft.

 Lower your Debt-to-Income Ratio

-Before applying for a home loan, it is recommended to pay off any debt early.
+It is advisable to settle any debt early before applying for a home loan.
 Increasing your monthly payment against debt will lower your overall debt faster, therefore lowering your debt-to-income ratio (DTI).

-To keep your DTI low, avoid acquiring any new debt and hold off on any large purchases until you have a larger savings account.
-If you are able to put down a larger down payment for a large purchase, you will need to fund less on credit, protecting your DTI.
+To keep your DTI low, avoid acquiring any new debt and large purchases until you have a larger savings account.
+If you are able to put down a larger down payment for a purchase, you will need to fund less on credit, protecting your DTI.

 Ensure Employment Stability